chadalen/personal-website/src/data/blog/2019/11/24/typescript-module-augmentation-in-angular.md

 **Example**

-I ran into a scenario at work where using `HttpParams` does not have a method to ignore a null value.
+I ran into a scenario at work where using Angular's `HttpParams` does not have a method to ignore a null value.

 Let's say I need to make an api call and this api call has query params.
 Some of these query params may be null however..
 When the params are null I do not want them to be included in the url.

-If I used the current behavior of `HttpParams`.
-Both `set` or `append` will include the null values so this code.
+If I used the current behavior of HttpParams#set or HttpParams#append will include the null values so this code.
 ```typescript
 const queryParams = new HttpParams()
       .set('customerId', '12345')